-My mother gave me a copy of Alan Johnson’s “This boy: A memoir of a childhood” earlier this year, and I hungrily devoured it in a day recently!
-It is a wonderfully written history of a childhood growing up on the penurious streets of 1950’s North Kensington, long before it transmogrified into the wealthy, elite area of London that it now is.
-The narrative is direct and honest.
-At times, I felt like Johnson was talking to me over a couple of ales in a London boozer.
-This is a testament to the genuine warmth that Johnson writes with and is particularly impressive considering he was reliving an upbringing where he and his sister often went hungry in a cold, tenement house with an absentee father.
-Ultimately though, this is a tale of triumph over adversity.
-The two heroines, Johnson’s mother Lily and his sister Linda, overcame their tough start in life to succeed in different ways.
-Linda, Johnson’s sister, was forced to raise Alan after his mother passed away prematurely.
+My mother gave me a copy of Johnson’s “This Boy: A Memoir Of A Childhood” earlier this year and I hungrily devoured it in a day recently!
+It is a well-written history of a childhood growing up on the penurious streets of 1950s North Kensington, long before it transmogrified into the wealthy, elite area of London that it now is.
+Johnson wrote with a refreshing directness and honesty.
+At times, I felt like Johnson was recounting his tale to me over a couple of ales in a London boozer.
+This is a testament to the genuine warmth that Johnson wrote with and is particularly impressive considering he was reliving an upbringing where he and his sister often went hungry in a cold tenement house with an absentee father.
+Despite these difficulties, this is ultimately a tale of triumph over adversity.
+The two heroines, Johnson’s mother Lily, and his sister Linda overcame their tough start in life to succeed in different ways.
+Linda was forced to raise Alan after his mother had prematurely passed away.

 Johnson’s father was a boorish, violent drunk.
 An alcoholic clochard, who gambled away the little money that came into his possession.
-Johnson tells us about Christmas 1957 when his mother was in hospital with a serious illness.
+Johnson tells us about Christmas 1957 when his mother was in the hospital with a serious illness.
 Where was his father Steve?
-He had disappeared for two days and blackmailed Alan and Linda into not telling his mother that he was away, telling them that it would upset her.
+He had disappeared for two days and blackmailed Alan and Linda into not telling his mother where he was under the auspices that it would upset her.

-The true heroines are Lily and Linda.
+The true heroines here are Lily and Linda.
 They worked themselves to the bone to try to improve their families lot in life, providing a way out for young Alan.
-Johnson makes a great observation about how the stereotypical image of the working class British woman of the 1950’s of staying at home and only doing the housework did not match up to his experience.
+Johnson made a great observation about how the stereotypical image of the working class British woman of the 1950s, who stayed at home and only did the housework, did not match up with his experience.
 Lily and Linda toiled in multiple jobs simultaneously just to subsist.
 Johnson’s father Steve refused to pay any maintenance after he left, despite a legal ruling forcing him to, meaning they had to work doubly hard to make up for this.

-Johnson writes with real humour.
+Johnson wrote with real humour.
 During 1962, Lily had met potential new suitor Ron after putting an advertisement in the lonely hearts section of the Kensington Post.
 The relationship blossomed and the two families agreed to spend Christmas together.
 However, there was a sinister subtext to the invitation.
 Ron from Romford had secretly set a “challenge” to “test” Lily’s culinary skills while he went to the pub.
-That was the male mind-set.
-Johnson’s history is, in some ways, a measure of the huge social progress that has been made.
+Such was the male mindset at the time.
+Johnson’s history is testament to the huge social progress that has been made.

 Lily was too preoccupied with earning a living to have honed her culinary skills in the kitchen, so she duly made a hash of cooking the festive goose.
 An argument ensued, where Lily gave as good as she got, and defended Alan by hugging him, something she rarely did.
-This in an era where Johnson says that “many men thought it was acceptable to hit their wives”.
-The threat of domestic violence was rife.
-Not on Lily’s watch, though.
+This, in an era where Johnson said that “many men thought it was acceptable to hit their wives” and the threat of domestic violence was rife.
+Not on Lily’s watch though.

-There is no doubt that the decrepit, cold and damp conditions that Lily lived in resulted in a shortening of her life.
+There was no doubt that the decrepit, cold and damp conditions that Lily lived in shortened her life.
 Multiple visitors from professionals and family alike confirmed this.
-Upon her untimely passing away, Johnson eloquently and succinctly notes that “Women like Lily are dispatched quietly and with little fuss”.
+Upon her untimely passing away, Johnson eloquently and succinctly noted that “women like Lily are dispatched quietly and with little fuss”.
 This sentence typifies the poetic pathos within these pages.

 Linda was just as pivotal, perhaps even more so, in shaping Johnson’s early years.
-After Lily passed away, the government tried to put them into care but Linda somehow, inexplicably, managed to convince them that she could manage on her own.
+After Lily had passed away, the government tried to put them into care but Linda somehow inexplicably managed to convince them that she could manage on her own.
 She had been paying the rent for some time beforehand anyway and continued to manage the home.
-She even convinced Steve to fork up some money to help them.
-She was determined to keep her family together regardless.
-Her bravery, determination and courageousness is inspirational.
+She even convinced Steve to fork up some money to help them, so determined was she to keep her family together regardless.
+Her bravery, determination and courageousness were inspirational.

 The housing conditions that they lived in were inhumane.
 They had no heating and surviving the winters was very difficult.
 They could not afford an electric heater.
 The only one who had any money was Steve yet he absconded and set up a new life for himself, leaving his family destitute.

 In spite of the harsh conditions people were forced to live in, what shines through is the human spirit.
 The neighbours cared for each other.
-Whilst being careful not to glamourize poverty, the book delicately demonstrates how human beings survive, adapt and overcome it.
-With determination and humour in this case.
-After Alan met Linda’s new boyfriend, “the real Mod”, he is advised by him “You may be poor, but don’t show poor”.
+Whilst being careful not to glamourise poverty, the book delicately demonstrated how human beings survived, adapted and overcame it with determination and, in this case, humour.
+After Alan met Linda’s new boyfriend, “the real Mod”, he was advised by him that “you may be poor, but don’t show poor”.

-Another key theme is the shocking level of violence that was prevalent in society at the time.
-In school, on the streets.
+Another key theme is the shocking level of violence that was prevalent in society at the time, both in school and on the streets.
 He learnt that “not fighting was a sign of gentility, of prosperity”.
 The link between poverty and violence implicit.

-“A memoir” details how London transitioned into becoming a multicultural society from the 1950’s on.
-Johnson chronicles the beginning of the influx of people from the UK’s crumbled empire.
-There is a horrible example of the naked racism that existed at the time when Lily gets chased by a “Teddy Boy” in London for sleeping with a black man.
+“A Memoir…” detailed London’s transition into a multicultural society from the 1950s onwards.
+Johnson chronicled the beginning of the influx of people from the fading British Empire.
+There was a horrible example of the naked racism that existed at the time when Lily was chased by a “Teddy Boy” in London for sleeping with a black man.

-The lifelong QPR fan chronicles his various trips to Lofthus road and some of the victories they had, included their only trophy to date, the epic 1967 3-2 league cup triumph over West Bromwich Albion, coming back from 2-0 down too!
+The lifelong QPR fan chronicled his various trips to Lofthus Road and some of the victories they had, included their only trophy to date, the epic 1967 3-2 League Cup triumph over West Bromwich Albion, coming back from 2-0 down!